IN THIS ARTICLE:

 In 2013, there were over 41,000 deaths per year due to suicide, and men are, on average, 4 times more likely to die by suicide than women.
 That being said, female suicide has increased much more rapidly than male suicide in the last two decades.
 Between 1999 and 2017, suicide amongst women increased by 53%, while among men it increased by 26%.
 Aside from the disparity between men and women, there is also a disparity in suicide rates between those suffering from addictions and the general population.

 Even though the exact extent of the COVID pandemics’ influence on substance abuse and suicide rates is still somewhat unclear, the available information indicates a strong rise in negative mental health episodes and the initiation or increase of substance abuse during the pandemic.
-In addition, these increased rates of suicidal ideation, anxiety, depression, and substance use seem to disproportionately affect specific demographics.
-In particular, Hispanic and black peoples, young adults, essential workers, unpaid caregivers for high-risk seniors, and those struggling with previous mental health issues have been impacted much more strongly than the rest of the population.
+In addition, these increased rates of suicidal ideation, anxiety, depression, and drug addiction seem to disproportionately affect specific demographics.
+In particular, Hispanic and black peoples, young adults, essential workers, unpaid caregivers for high-risk seniors, and those struggling with dual diagnosis mental health issues such as bipolar disorder, borderline personality disorder, schizophrenia, and PTSD in addition to substance abuse have been impacted much more strongly than the rest of the population.
 While the interpretation of this data is still being worked out, it seems that several specific mental health issues have seen dramatic rises since the same time period in 2019.
 For example, rates of anxiety increased about 3-fold, symptoms of depression have increased by roughly 4-fold, and thoughts of suicide have more than doubled during 2020 as opposed to the same period in 2019.
-7

 Suicide Awareness & Prevention Resources